 In order to compensate for the lack of local expertise in rehabilitation (before the earthquake, there were only 13 trained physiotherapists in the country), Humanity & Inclusion trains rehabilitation professionals who have not undergone official training.
 The organisation also works to improve access to quality rehabilitation and provide support (in particular organisational and technical support) to health structures.

-Handicap International has implemented projects aimed at improving the preparation and protection of vulnerable people, particularly people with disabilities, when natural disasters occur.
-The organisation is raising awareness and training stakeholders - the authorities, civil security, and project partners – to ensure they take the most vulnerable into account in their interventions.
+Humanity & Inclusion implements projects to better prepare and protect vulnerable people, in particular people with disabilities, in the event of a natural disaster.
+The organisation raises the awareness of the authorities, civil security organisations and project partners, and provides them with training to ensure they take the most vulnerable people into account in their interventions.